adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 * **Cluster ID** (Portworx install argument: `-c`)
 * **Kvdb Endpoints**  (Portworx install argument: `-k`)

-Specifying the same **ClusterID** and **Kvdb Endpoints** in each Kubernetes manifest file, ensures that a single Portworx cluster will stretch across multiple of your Kubernetes clusters.
+Specifying the same **ClusterID** and **Kvdb Endpoints** in each Kubernetes manifest file ensures that a single Portworx cluster will stretch across multiple of your Kubernetes clusters.

 ### Specifying cluster domain
-A cluster domain identifies a subset of nodes from the stretch Portworx cluster, that are a part of the same failure domain.
+A cluster domain identifies a subset of nodes from the stretch Portworx cluster that are a part of the same failure domain.
 In this case your Kubernetes clusters are separated across a metropolitan area network and we wish to achieve DR across them.
 So each Kubernetes cluster and its nodes are one cluster domain.
 This cluster domain information needs to be explicitly specified to Portworx through the `-cluster_domain` install argument.